Inside Global Programs: Raven Bailey

 Raven Bailey (CS ’19) participated in the Communicating Across Cultures in Dublin program led by Associate Professor Laura Miller and Director John Haas during the summer of 2019.
-Then a senior, she has since graduated from UT, but we caught up with her nonetheless to hear about her first time being abroad.
+She is currently a master’s student in CCI.

 Learn more about CCI’s Communicating Across Cultures in Dublin summer program.